James Attwood: Political activity

-Attwood donated to Correct the Record, a Super PAC which supports Hillary Clinton's 2016 presidential campaign.
-He also donated to Priorities USA Action, another pro-Hillary Clinton Super PAC, in 2016, as well as to the Hillary Victory Fund and Hillary for America.
+Attwood is a major donor to the Democratic Party, and donated to Correct the Record, a Super PAC which supported Hillary Clinton's 2016 presidential campaign.
+He also donated to Priorities USA Action, another pro-Hillary Clinton Super PAC, as well as to the Hillary Victory Fund and Hillary for America.

 Personal life

 Attwood and his wife, Leslie Kim Williams, met at Harvard Law School, where they both graduated in the class of 1984.
 They have one daughter, Samantha Kim Attwood.
-They reside in Bedford Hills, New York and Martha's Vineyard.
+They reside in Bedford Hills, New York, Martha's Vineyard, MA and Honolulu, HI.